Stephen Moore (writer): Writings and statements

 In February 2019, Moore stated, "There's no bigger swamp in Washington than the Federal Reserve Board.
 It's filled with hundreds of economists who are worthless, who have the wrong model in their mind.
 They should all be, they should all be fired and they should be replaced by good economists."

 Before his nomination to the Federal Reserve Board, in late December 2018 Moore stated, while on a radio talk show, that he believed "the people on the Federal Reserve Board should be thrown out for economic malpractice".

-On March 13, 2019, Moore co-authored a column in the Wall Street Journal which asserted that the Federal Reserve's policies were slowing the economy and causing "wild swings in the stock market," at a time the Dow was up 13% for the year.
-He also asserted that the Fed should focus more on commodities price changes rather than overall price changes.
+On March 13, 2019, Moore co-authored a column in the Wall Street Journal which asserted that the Federal Reserve's policies were slowing the economy and causing "wild swings in the stock market," at a time when the Dow Jones Industrial Average was up 13% for the year.
+He also asserted that the Fed should focus more on commodity price changes rather than overall price changes.
 Larry Kudlow, the Director of the U.S. National Economic Council, showed the article to President Trump, who decided he wanted to place Moore on the Federal Reserve Board.

 Moore called for higher interest rates when the economy was recovering from the Great Recession under Barack Obama, but has called for lower rates when the economy has fully recovered and continues to grow under Donald Trump.
 Moore stated in August 2018, "I have to confess: I was wrong about inflation in 2009 and 2010.
 I thought there would be a lot of inflation with the Fed lowering rates to practically zero, and that was wrong."

 In April 2020, Moore referred to individuals who protested stay-at-home orders during the coronavirus pandemic as "the modern-day Rosa Parks — they are protesting against injustice and a loss of liberties."
 He ran a group named Save Our Country, which argued for the reopening of the economy amid the coronavirus pandemic.
 Moore argued against coronavirus relief in the form of unemployment benefits, arguing that "giving people money" was not an economic stimulus.
-More said, if it were true that it was stimulus, "we could just give everybody $100,000 and we'd all be rich right?
-It’s just so stupid."
+Moore said, if it were true that it was the stimulus, "we could just give everybody $100,000 and we'd all be rich right?
+It's just so stupid."

+In 2023, Moore co-authored the chapter on the Department of the Treasury in the Heritage Foundation's Project 2025 book, Mandate for Leadership: The Conservative Promise.

 Unsuccessful nomination to Federal Reserve Board

 Nomination

 On March 22, 2019, Trump announced he would nominate Moore to fill one of the two vacant seats at the Federal Reserve Board of Governors.
-After the nomination was announced, Moore stated "I’m kind of new to this game, frankly, so I’m going to be on a steep learning curve myself about how the Fed operates, how the Federal Reserve makes it decisions, and this is a real, exciting opportunity for me."
+After the nomination was announced, Moore stated "I'm kind of new to this game, frankly, so I'm going to be on a steep learning curve myself about how the Fed operates, how the Federal Reserve makes it decisions, and this is a real, exciting opportunity for me."